Cloudflare Docs

 To confirm pool health using the dashboard:

-3. For pools and individual origins, review the values in the Health and Origin Health columns.
+3. For pools and individual endpoints, review the values in the Health and Endpoint Health columns.

-For more information on pool and origin health statuses, refer to How a pool becomes unhealthy.
+For more information on pool and endpoint health statuses, refer to How a pool becomes unhealthy.

-To fetch the latest health status of all pools, use the List Pools command, paying attention to the healthy value for pools and origins.
+To fetch the latest health status of all pools, use the List Pools command, paying attention to the healthy value for pools and origins (endpoints).

 For troubleshooting a specific pool’s health, use the Pool Health Details command.